2013 Handbook of Accreditation (Revised 2021)

 - Sustainability: Financial Viability; Preparing for the Changing Higher Education Environment

 - Conclusion: Reflection and Plans for Improvement

 The required and optional components of the institutional report are described in the next section.
-Numbering is provided for ease of reference; it does not indicate relative value or a required order of presentation.
+Numbering is provided for ease of reference; it does not indicate relative value.
 In general, each component should include a discussion of the topic within the context of the institution; analyses undertaken; a self-assessment and reflection; areas of strength or significant progress and areas of challenge; and next steps, as appropriate.
 When plans are described, targets, metrics, and timelines should be included, as appropriate.

 Length of the Report and Citation of Standards: The institutional report narrative is typically 12,000 to 18,000 words (approximately 50-75 pages, double-spaced) in length.
 In the body of the report, it is helpful to hyperlink to relevant documents in the exhibits in order to support each assertion and to provide easy navigation for reviewers.

 References to the Standards and citations of specific CFRs are included, as appropriate, in the body of the report.
-It is not necessary to cite all the CFRs because these will have been addressed in the Review under the Standards.
+It is not necessary to cite all the CFRs because these will have been addressed in the Compliance with the Standards worksheet.
 Instead, the institutional report can cite only those CFRs of direct relevance to the topic under discussion (i.e., meaning of degrees, student learning and achievement, student success, quality assurance, planning for the future, and possibly an additional theme).
 Institutions may cite others, as relevant to their narratives.

 1: Introduction to the Institutional Report: Institutional Context; Response to Previous Commission Actions